Multimode Purcell Filter for Superconducting-Qubit Reset and Readout with Intrinsic Purcell Protection: The intrinsic notch filtering produced by the quarter-wavelength stub

 \section{The intrinsic notch filtering produced by the quarter-wavelength stub}

 As described in Sec.~\ref{sec:concept} and Sec.~\ref{sec:pfpro}, by moving the output capacitor to the position $\lambda_q/4$ away from the open end of the filter, a quarter-wavelength stub is constructed, which prevents the microwave signal whose frequency is around $\omega_q/2\pi$ dissipating into the readout line and provides the additional Purcell protection.
 This working principle can also be formulated by computing the transfer impedance $Z_{23}=\frac{V_2}{I_3}\mid_{I_k=0\ \mathrm{for}\ k\ne3}$ between the coupling point and the output port of the filter \cite{springFastMultiplexedSuperconductingQubit2025}.
 Here we will calculate the transfer impedance $Z_{23}$ of the model in Fig.~\ref{fig_z23}(a) following the theory in \cite{pozarMicrowaveEngineering}.
+And the analytical prediction of the Purcell-limited relaxation time $T_p$ is also formulated in this appendix.

 Since the transmission(ABCD) matrix of a series capacitance $C$ is